markfier/portfolio/README.md

 # portfolio
-Collection of projects and assignments
+Collection of projects consisting of data science and analytics